ETHSydney/Ethereum-training/solidity/Solidity.md

     }

     function testOperations() returns (int64 result) {
+        // like normal maths, * and / are executed before + and -
         return 1 + 2 - 3 * 4 / 3; // -1 not 0
     }

     function testMod() returns (int8 result) {
-        return 9 % 4;   // remainder of 9 / 4 = 1
+        // calculates the remainder of a division return 9 % 4;   // remainder of 9 / 4 = 1
     }